Potbelly (NASDAQ:PBPB) Issues Earnings Results, Beats Estimates By $0.03 EPS

-Potbelly (NASDAQ:PBPB – Get Free Report) posted its quarterly earnings results on Thursday.
-The company reported $0.08 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.05 by $0.03, Zacks reports.
-The firm had revenue of $119.70 million during the quarter, compared to the consensus estimate of $119.00 million.
-Potbelly had a return on equity of 36.44% and a net margin of 0.76%.
-During the same quarter in the previous year, the business earned $0.07 earnings per share.
+Potbelly (NASDAQ:PBPB – Get Free Report) issued its earnings results on Thursday.
+The company reported $0.08 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.05 by $0.03, Zacks reports.
+Potbelly had a net margin of 0.76% and a return on equity of 36.44%.
+The business had revenue of $119.70 million during the quarter, compared to analysts’ expectations of $119.00 million.
+During the same quarter in the prior year, the business posted $0.07 EPS.

-In other Potbelly news, major shareholder Nierenberg Investment Manageme bought 45,772 shares of the stock in a transaction dated Monday, August 5th.
-The stock was bought at an average cost of $6.48 per share, for a total transaction of $296,602.56.
-Following the completion of the purchase, the insider now directly owns 1,546,211 shares of the company’s stock, valued at $10,019,447.28.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Over the last three months, insiders bought 71,780 shares of company stock worth $473,829.
-9.10% of the stock is currently owned by company insiders.
+In other Potbelly news, major shareholder Nierenberg Investment Manageme bought 23,394 shares of the business’s stock in a transaction on Wednesday, August 7th.
+The stock was bought at an average price of $6.62 per share, for a total transaction of $154,868.28.
+Following the completion of the transaction, the insider now owns 1,561,985 shares in the company, valued at approximately $10,340,340.70.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In the last three months, insiders have acquired 71,780 shares of company stock valued at $473,829.
+Insiders own 9.10% of the company’s stock.

 About Potbelly